SergeyMi37/appmsw-telestat/README.md

 And the `appmsw.telestat.TelegramServiceAlert` service is configured to periodically check system messages and if their level of importance is more than 2, display them to all users connected to the bot informant who have the notification field set to `yes`

 ![](https://github.com/SergeyMi37/appmsw-telestat/blob/main/doc/Screenshot_6.png)

+The list of commands and content is expanding.
+It is enough to create your own class similar to `appmsw.telestat.API.commands` And a method `GetCommands` For a list of commands and `GetAlerts` To get content on them.

+Teams and content can be differentiated between users by groups.